-Step 2 – Installing the product
+Step 2 – Installing an air source heat pump

-- The ASHP is simply placed on a flat concrete base external to the property with the appropriately sized flow and return heating pipes and electrical power cable running from the unit into the property
+- The ASHP is placed on a flat concrete base external to the property with the appropriately sized flow and return heating pipes and electrical power cable running from the unit into the property

 On completion of the first and second fix installation of the mechanical and electrical heat pump components, the ASHP unit will be ready for commissioning.
 It’s this element of the install that can be seen as a little daunting for a first-time ASHP installer, which is why Nu-Heat offers various levels of support: